• Bread Machine

 • Sometimes a little flour will stick to the sides of the bread pan during the mixing process.
 Therefore, during the “pause” between the first and second mixing cycle (when the mixing paddle has fully stopped), I like to scrape the flour from the inside of the bread pan with a soft flexible spatula.
 Of course, always wear oven gloves when dealing with a bread machine & don’t put your hands inside the machine.

 • Do not leave the bread in the bread pan (or the bottom may become too moist).
-Unlike a quick bread recipe (i.e. banana bread), regular bread should be removed from the bread pan as soon as it is taken out of the bread machine.
+Unlike a quick bread recipe (e.g. banana bread), regular bread should be removed from the bread pan as soon as it is taken out of the bread machine.

 • After removing the bread from the bread pan, don’t forget to remove the mixing paddle if it is stuck in the bread.
 Use oven mitts as the mixing paddle will be very hot coming out of the bread machine.
 Or wait until the bread is completely cooled and then remove the mixing paddle.